dzek69/bottom-line/README.md

 - `merge` - merge two objects shallowly, allowing to remove properties while doing so
 - `mostFrequent` - find most frequent value in an array
 - `noop` - do nothing
+- `occurrences` - count occurrences of a substring in a string, optionally allow overlapping
 - `omit` - omit properties from an object
 - `pick` - pick some properties from an object
 - `pull` - remove values from an array (by mutating)